xl4kj/doc-ci-cd-workflow-playground/docs/en/mobile-application-instance.rst

   * Checks if the Key Attestation API is available.

 .. note::
   **Federation Check**: The Mobile Application Instance needs to check if the Application Provider is part of the Federation, obtaining its protocol-specific Metadata.
-Non-normative examples of a response from the :ref:`Federation endpoint` with the **Entity Configuration** and the **Metadata** of the Application Provider are presented within the :ref:`Wallet Provider Entity Configuration` and :ref:`Entity Configuration of Relying Parties` sections.
+Non-normative examples of a response from the :ref:`wallet-provider-endpoint:Federation endpoint` with the **Entity Configuration** and the **Metadata** of the Application Provider are presented within the :ref:`wallet-provider-entity-configuration:Wallet Provider Entity Configuration` and :ref:`relying-party-entity-configuration:Entity Configuration of Relying Parties` sections.

-**Steps 3-5 (Nonce Retrieval)**: The Mobile Application Instance requests a ``nonce`` from the Application Provider, by sending a :ref:`Mobile Application Nonce Request`.
+**Steps 3-5 (Nonce Retrieval)**: The Mobile Application Instance requests a one-time ``nonce`` from the **Nonce Endpoint** of the Application Provider Backend (see :ref:`wallet-provider-endpoint:Wallet Solution Nonce Endpoint` or :ref:`relying-party-endpoint:Relying Party Nonce Endpoint` ).
 This ``nonce`` MUST be unpredictable to serve as the main defense against replay attacks.

-Upon a successful request, the Application Provider generates and returns the ``nonce`` value to the Mobile Application Instance, as part of the :ref:`Mobile Application Nonce Response`.
+Upon a successful request, the Application Provider generates and returns the ``nonce`` value to the Mobile Application Instance, as part of the :ref:`mobile-application-instance:Mobile Application Nonce Response`.
 The Application Provider MUST ensure that it is single-use and valid only within a specific time frame.

 **Step 6**: The Mobile Application Instance, through the operating system, creates a pair of Cryptographic Hardware Keys and stores the corresponding Cryptographic Hardware Key Tag in local storage once the following requirements are met: